 In a blender, add garlic, ginger, serrano chillies, cilantro, 1 tbsp cumin seeds, coriander seeds, 1 tsp salt, tomato and onions.
 Blend this mixture together, with no added water.
 The watery tomatoes yield just enough.
 Make this into a smooth paste and set aside.

 When the cumin seeds start spluttering, remove the pan from heat and add the blended mixture.
-Doing it on heat will make a mess, there is a lot of spluttering.
+Doing it on heat will make a mess, there will spluttering.
 Make sure you reduce the heat to low before returning the pan to heat.
-Cook over low heat partially covered for 20-25 minutes, stirring every 8 or so minutes.
+Cook over low heat partially covered for 20-25 minutes, stirring every 5 minutes.
 This will remove the raw smell from the onion and spices and give room for all the flavors to meld together.
 Your kitchen must smell heavenly just about now!

 Add the lima beans, the measured water and remaining tsp of salt.
 Increase the heat to medium high and cook uncovered for 10-12 minutes.
 Add the basmati rice, mix and let it come to a boil.